 The legal system is based on Spanish Law.

 |Santiago||6 310 000||inhab.||2017|

 |Santiago||7 112 808||inhab.||2017|

 The economy’s growth, one of the most developed in South America, is supported above all by revenue from exports, particularly copper, which are partially stored in a sovereign fund used to finance the deficit in difficult periods.
-Foreign investments play a significant role.
+The role of foreign investments is significant, which offset part of the deficit of the current accounts.
 The tax burden was redistributed in order to weigh primarily on higher incomes and companies in an attempt to reduce the substantial social disparity.

 |Agricultural prod. index (2004-06=100)||113.51||index||2016|